-Shell profit tumbles on lower oil prices
+Shell Profit Tumbles On Lower Oil Prices

 The sector had reaped bumper profits in 2022, when oil prices jumped also on keen demand in the post-pandemic economic recovery.

-Prices have since declined but remain elevated amid concerns that the Israel-Hamas conflict could spread into a broader conflict in the crude-rich Middle East.
+Prices have since declined but remain elevated amid concerns that the Hamas-Israel conflict could spread into a broader conflict in the crude-rich Middle East.

 "A wavering oil price was inevitably the main culprit for the reduced full-year result," said Richard Hunter, head of markets at trading firm Interactive Investor.